Tay beavers to stay free and living wild

 (20) Business Performance Report: Quarter 2 2011/12, SNH/11/11/B95709

-(21) Beavers and Gamekeepers, Beaver Concerns, Scottish Wild Beaver Group 14 January 2012
+(21) Beavers and Gamekeepers, Beaver Concerns, Scottish Wild Beaver Group 14 January 2012 - no longer available

 (22) The Scottish Wild Beaver Group offers alternative study site if budget cuts bite nation’s main conservation agency, Andrew Harris, Blairgowrie Advertiser 19 January 2012